 She offered me a lift to the train station after telling me I didn’t look like an ax murderer.

 That was great to know, so I happily accepted the free ride.
 But, seriously, it would have been tiring walking back to the train station.

 If you walk from the Faulconbridge train station to the Norman Lindsay Gallery, I strongly recommend organizing how you’ll get back before you go.

-You want to make the most of your time, especially if you have more things to do in the Blue Mountains during your planned day trip.
+You want to make the most of your time in the Blue Mountains, especially if you have more things to do in the Blue Mountains during a planned day trip.

 Quick Guide to the Norman Lindsay Gallery